User Manual

 Email us

-Don’t hesitate to contact us anytime using the “Email Us” button.
+Don’t hesitate to contact us with the “Email Us” button!

 Rate this app

-This button allows you to rate Endless Paper on the AppStore in a single tap.
+This button lets you rate Endless Paper on the AppStore in a single tap.

 Visit Endless Paper Website